 My husband joins me for falafel afterward, and instead of being preoccupied with my thoughts (my customary state of being), I’m relaxed and talkative.
 I order extra french fries without my typical procedure of looking up how many calories they have.
 I don’t worry about the texts, phone calls and emails I have to reply to.

 My anxiety feeds on inactivity.
 I feel most tense when I’m sitting at my desk during a slow afternoon at work or when I’m mindlessly binge-watching Curb Your Enthusiasm on a rainy weekend.

-Being active is one solution—at least for now.
+Being active is one solution for dealing with my anxiety—at least for now.
 I’ve made a promise to myself that I’ll get out of my own head more.

 I could definitely do that again, I think to myself.
 I liked breaking things.